blaemedia/blaemedia/README.md

 > “Technology is not just about code — it’s about building solutions that make life smarter and simpler.”

 I’m inspired by the power of technology to drive growth and solve pressing community needs.
 Some of the projects I’m passionate about include:

-- 🥊 **Boxing Promotion Platform** – to spotlight Nigerian boxers and connect fans digitally.
+- I’m exploring digital sports innovation to help athletes and creators reach a broader audience.
-- 🎓 **Student Exam Prep Platform** – engaging students with past questions (WAEC, NECO, GCE, JAMB).
+- 🎓 **I’m interested in educational technology that improves students’ access to learning resources and assessments.
-- 🔥 **Smart Gas Cylinder Monitor** – IoT-based system that tracks gas usage and alerts users before it finishes.
+- I’m passionate about developing IoT-powered systems that make daily home management more efficient and proactive.

 ---